patricoferris/pf2018/src/posts/27-02-2018/index.md

 ### Step 3: Experiment with p5

 Hopefully now you have a good understanding of the p5 fundamentals, but we’ve barely scratched the surface.
-This last example will use two extra features of p5: *interactivity* and* [Perlin Noise](http://flafla2.github.io/2014/08/09/perlinnoise.html)*.
+This last example will use two extra features of p5: interactivity and [Perlin Noise](http://flafla2.github.io/2014/08/09/perlinnoise.html).
 Keep reading to find out more on these two concepts.

 <iframe height='400' scrolling='no' title='Pixel Fire' src='//codepen.io/patricoferris/embed/XZMxmV/?height=400&theme-id=0&default-tab=js,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/patricoferris/pen/XZMxmV/'>Pixel Fire</a> by Patrick Ferris (<a href='https://codepen.io/patricoferris'>@patricoferris</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>